matgille/boudams_like_tokenizer/README.md

 ## Training a model

-The program expects correctly segmented lines of text as the training data.
+The program expects correctly segmented lines (with line breaks) of text as the training data.

 Set path to test and train sets in `tokeniser.py` file.